-Various researches such as Larsen (1996), Aina (1992), Nigerian Educational Research and Development Council (1992), Adedayo and Olawepo (1997) and Salami (1997) have been carried out on the desirability of environment education and its integration into the school curriculum.
-The purpose of this research therefore, is to find out the opinions of teachers (the implementers of the curriculum) on the proposed infusion of Environmental Education in the Nigerian primary school curriculum.
+Various researches such as Larsen (1976), Aina (1992), Nigerian Educational Research and Development Council (1992), Adedayo and Olawepo (1997) and Salami (1997) have been carried out on the desirability of environment education and its integration into the school curriculum.
+In addition, Kola-Olusanya (2006) conducted a study on environmental education in Nigeria: a look beyond the incorporation problem and Okebukola et al. (1997) conducted a study on teachers' perception of the effectiveness of strategies for teaching concepts on the environment while Summers et al. (2000) conducted an interview study on Primary school teachers' understanding of environmental issues.

+The purpose of this research therefore, is to find out the opinions of teachers (the implementers of the curriculum) on the incorporation of Environmental Education in the Nigerian primary school curriculum.